 - Promote the industry’s capabilities to the wider marketplace.

 The structure of OPFANZ has changed over the years and we currently have approximately 57 members, some of whom were originally present back in 1988.
-Attending the inaugural meeting with Spencer Tankard were – Alastair Robertson of Gourock NZ (now with Contender NZ Ltd.), Graham Griffin of Palmer Canvas and Synthetics (part of Fabric Structure Systems Ltd.), Brendan Duffy of Canvasland and Peter Sweetman of Sweetman and Sons (now Sweetmans Ltd.).
+Attending the inaugural meeting with Spencer Tankard were – Alastair Robertson of Gourock NZ (now with Contender NZ Ltd.), Graham Griffin of Palmer Canvas and Synthetics (part of Fabric Structure Systems Ltd.), Brendan Duffy of Canvasland (now retired) and Peter Sweetman of Sweetman and Sons (now retired.).

 Supplier companies have been strong supporters of our industry since 1989; those present at the inaugural meeting as suppliers most visibly support the conference every year by way of gold sponsorship.
 These are by no means the only companies that have supported the organisation over the years.
 We must not forget the companies that sponsor in different ways via administration, conference, additional sponsorship opportunities, and at our trade exhibitions.
 Each and every one ensures that our conference is a success, and that our bi-annual Trade Expo is valuable to our fabricator members by way of showcasing machinery, componentry, services available, or generally having everyone in one place to form valuable relationships.
 Relationships in our organisation are the key to success – working together with other companies to secure and produce outstanding work that reflects the pride we all have in our association.

-We must take the time to thank all those people for their foresight, their input and their dedication over the past twenty nine years.
+We must take the time to thank all those people for their foresight, their input and their dedication over the past thirty years.